rchain-community/rchain-community.github.io/content/dapps/codesandbox.md

-# Build Dapps
+# Use Codesandbox for your dApp

-Dapps are a growing oppurtunity for disrupting decentralized applications.
 This tutorial should help you to build Dapps by your own and deploy them to the network with the use of Codesandbox.io.
 Use this [codesandbox template](https://codesandbox.io/s/rholang-template-jd55p?file=/src/rholang/rho.js) to start.

 Codesandbox.io advantages for your Dapp development: